chriskrycho/v5.chriskrycho.com/site/journal/2020/Autotracking Cutting Edge CS Powering Beautiful DX.md

 Using `this.name` in the template directly evaluates `name`, which is the getter set up by `@tracked` and therefore calls `markAsUsed(this, 'name')`.
 Likewise, using `this.showError` and `this.nameLength` in the template evaluates those getters, which ultimately evaluate `name`, which again calls `markAsUsed(this, 'name')`.
 Calling `markAsUsed` tells the autotracking runtime that `this.name` is used to compute `name`, `nameLength` and `showError` in the `PersonInfo` component’s template.

-Likewise, when we trigger `updateName` by typing into the input, it invokes the setter for `name` installed by `@tracked`, and the setter calls `markAsChanged(this, 'name')`.
+Triggering `updateName` by typing into the input invokes the setter for `name` installed by `@tracked`, and the setter calls `markAsChanged(this, 'name')`.
 Calling `markAsChanged` increments the global clock value, stores the updated clock value as the new clock value for `this.name`, and schedules a re-render.

-We can start to see how the system works as a whole.
+With these pieces in place, we can start to see how the system works as a whole.
 Reading a `@tracked` property while evaluating a value in the template informs the Glimmer VM that it was used in computing that template value.
 Changing a `@tracked` property bumps the global and property clock values and schedules a new render.
 This leads us to idea (3): using the global clock values to know when to recompute values in templates.

 ### (3) Knowing when to recompute values in templates